ashutoshmjain/gita/src/how.md

 ----

-`arjun uvaach` -> `Arjuna` spoke ..
+`Arjun uvaach` -> `Arjuna` spoke ..

-`Arjuna` was a friend and life-long student of `Krishna`.
-His voice stands for the questions we mortals have when tested and confused.
+`Arjuna` was a life-long friend and student of `Krishna`.
+His voice stands for the questions we mortals have - when tested and confused.
 And also the magical discernment once `Krishna` unveiled the knowledge unto him.
 Their conversation, amidst the battlefield, is among the most potent narratives ever penned down - `Bhagvad Gita` - gods' song!

-At the end of this conversation, `Arjuna` said (`uvaach`)
+At the end of this conversation, he said :

 <div style="padding-left:40px;font-size:0.9em;">

-> Nashto Moha , Smritir Labdha !
+> `Nashto Moha , Smritir Labdha !`
+>

-[I am] devoid of illusions, [I am] found by wisdom !
+> [I am] devoid of illusions, [I am] found by wisdom !

 It is not uncommon that we get temporary relief from cyclic illusions (`Moha`).
 Such events - normally a deep loss - often lead to depression.
 They leave the disillusioned in a vacuum. `Gita` on the other hand, spotlights truth through wisdom embedded in our intelligence (`Smriti`).
-Instead of exit (`sanyasa`), it welcomes the precious gift we all are endowed with - human experience.
+Instead of a run to exit (`sanyasa`), it welcomes the precious gift we all are endowed with - human experience.
 In doing that, it provisions lasting peace and worldly success - a win-win.

 `Gita` is for everyone - it is not religion, race, profession or place specific.